Articles of Association of Norway’s Performing Rights Society (TONO)

 (2) The minutes are to state the annual meeting’s resolutions, stipulating the outcome of the votes.
 A list of those attending in accordance with Article 21 is to be included in or attached to the minutes.

 (3) The minutes are to be signed by the chair of the meeting and at least one other person elected by the annual meeting from among those present.
-The minutes are to be kept available to TONO’s members and stored in a safe manner.
+The minutes are to be kept available to TONO’s unit holders and stored in a safe manner.

 Article 26 The requirement of an ordinary majority